 Susceptible to winter burn if not sheltered from strong winds.

 Bark is red-brown; scaly when young, eventually developing ridges and furrows.

 Leaf or needle arrangement, size, shape, texture, and color

-- Arrangement: needles are on two rows, with an extra row of flattened needles on the top of stems
+Leaves are evergreen needles, arranged in two rows, with an extra row of flattened needles on the top of stems.

 Flower arrangement, shape, and size